BREAKING NEWS: Two Seized Outside Ramapo College After Chase, Crash

 Police pursued the second suspect into the woods, they said.

-Several undercover and uniformed Mahwah police officers and detectives converged on the area.
+Several uniformed and plain-clothes Mahwah police officers and detectives converged on the area.

 This follows the arrests of two stolen vehicle suspects who bailed out following a crash and were captured in a condo development in nearby Ramsey: Police Nab Fleeing Suspects In Ramsey Condo Development